ZJU-DAILY/CollaborEM/README.md

-# **CollaborER: A Self-supervised Entity Resolution via Multi-features Collaboration**
+# **CollaborER: A Self-supervised Entity Resolution Using Multi-features Collaboration**

 CollaborER, a self-supervised entity resolution framework via multi-features collaboration.
 It is capable of (i) obtaining reliable ER results with zero human annotations and (ii) discovering adequate tuples’ features in a fault-tolerant manner.
 CollaborER consists of two phases, i.e., automatic label generation (ALG) and collaborative ER training (CERT).
 In the first phase, ALG is proposed to generate a set of positive tuple pairs and a set of negative tuple pairs.
 ALG guarantees the high quality of the generated tuples, and hence ensure the training quality of the subsequent CERT.
 In the second phase, CERT is introduced to learn the matching signals by discovering graph features and sentence features of tuples collaboratively.